minvws/nl-covid19-dbco-app-coordination/architecture/Solution Architecture.md

 ## Data preparation

-A user that installs the app before he gets a positive test result can start to use the app to prepare for the BCO investigation.
+A user that installs the app before getting a positive test result can start to use the app to prepare for the BCO investigation.
 Because there's no specific case, this part of the flow is 'generic', in the sense that all users will get the same set of basic questions.
 Questions can, for example, be to list the people in your household.

 The following diagram depicts the steps for this flow: